 - 9. A nurse assesses that a patient is suspicious and frequently manipulates others.
-Using Freudian theory, the nurse should consider these traits as related to which psychosexual stage?
+Using the Freudian theory, these traits are related to which psychosexual stage?

 - a.
 Oral

 - b.
 Anal

 - c.
 Phallic

 - d.
 Genital

 According to Freud, each of the behaviors mentioned develops as the result of attitudes formed during the oral stage, when an infant first learns to relate to the environment.
 Anal stage traits include stinginess, stubbornness, orderliness, or their opposites.
 Phallic stage traits include flirtatiousness, pride, vanity, difficulty with authority figures, and difficulties with sexual identity.
 Genital stage traits include the ability to form satisfying sexual and emotional relationships with members of the opposite sex, emancipation from parents, and a strong sense of personal identity.